harrymkt/hguinav/demo/content/docs/search.md

 {{% /details %}}

 ### pagefind
 This format is default used in this theme, and is best for large content.
 However, this cannot be used in preview, such as `hugo serve`.
-There is not much you need to do with this format here, but here are a few of them:
+This format requires to have Python installed, and `pagefind[extended]` package.

+{{% details summary="Setup Pagefind" %}}
+#### Setup Pagefind
+Do the following to get up and run Pagefind.
+We'll asume you have Python installed:
+1. Install Pagefind extended version.
+You can do this by this command up to the root of this repository. `pip install -r requirements.txt`
+2. Set the search format in the `searching` object.
+3. Build the site. `zola build`
+4. Generate the search index.
+Make sure to replace outputdir with the directory where your built files live. `python -m pagefind --site outputdir`
-- Make sure to add `html` tag with `lang` attribute set.
+- Make sure to add `html` tag with the `lang` attribute set if you are building multilingual search.
-- If you want to search only some part, add `data-pagefind` attribute.
+- If you want to define where to start searching from, add `data-pagefind` to a tag like div.

+That's it!
+{{% /details %}}